wp-plugins/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.8.2 =
+* Fixes issue where some servers were unable to download thumbnails from YouTube
+* Fixes possible issue setting new thumbnail as featured image

 = 1.8.1 =
 * Plugin now scans posts added using XML-RPC which makes posting videos from iOS or other apps work smoothly